beyondit/opencart-project-template/README.md

  * Based on the [OpenCart Testing Suite](https://github.com/beyondit/opencart-test-suite) project tests can be written.
  * After successful setup and deployment, tests can be executed by running the `bin/phpunit` command.
- * Two examples inside the `/tests` folder are given, which can be executed as separat Testsuites by `bin/phpunit --testsuite admin-tests` or `bin/phpunit --testsuite catalag-tests`
+ * Two examples inside the `/tests` folder are given, which can be executed as separat Testsuites by `bin/phpunit --testsuite admin-tests` or `bin/phpunit --testsuite catalog-tests`